discoproject/disco/doc/py/core.rst

        This example takes a line of text as input in *e*, tokenizes it, and returns a list of words as the output.
-The argument *params* is the object specified by *params* in :func:`disco.job`.
+The argument *params* is the object specified by *params* in :func:`Disco.job`.
 It may be used to maintain state between several calls to the map function.

        The map task can also be an external program.
 For more information, see